attardi/wikiextractor/README.md

                             comma separated list of elements that will be removed from the article text
       --keep_tables         Preserve tables in the output article text (default=False)
+      --headersfooters      Adds header and footer to each article (default=False)
+      --noLineAfterHeader   Does not add line below title.
+Title is directly on article.
+                            (default=False)
+      --titlefree           No titles on articles
+                            (default=False)
+      --spacefree           Minimize empty lines, that is, only empty lines are before/after title.
+                            (default=False)

     Special: